wumail/whatsthisFunctionnal/.github/ISSUE_TEMPLATE/featrue_request_en.md

 ---
-name: 'Feature request'
+name: Feature request in english
-about: 'Suggest an idea for this project'
+about: Suggest an idea for this project
-title: '[Feature Request]'
+title: "[Feature Request]"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## Background